junchangwang/reading-list/Database/Bitmap.md

 #### Coding Schemes

 * **[CI98]** Chee-Yong Chan, and Yannis E. Ioannidis. "**Bitmap Index Design and Evaluation**".
 In SIGMOD'98.
-    - In this paper, the authors examined the space-time tradeoff of various bitmap indices (e.g. range encoding).
-Moreover, based on a proposed framework, they identify (1) the time-optimal bitmap indices, (2) the space-optimal bitmap indices, (3) the bitmap index with the optimal space-time tradeoff, and (4) the time-optimal bitmap indices under a given disk-space constraint.
+    - The authors examined the space-time tradeoff of various bitmap indices by using a proposed framework that evaluates indexes in two dimensions.
+Based on a proposed framework, they identify (1) the time-optimal bitmap indices, (2) the space-optimal bitmap indices, (3) the bitmap index with the optimal space-time tradeoff, and (4) the time-optimal bitmap indices under a given disk-space constraint.

 * **[CI99]** Chee-Yong Chan, and Yannis E. Ioannidis. "**An Efficient Bitmap Encoding Scheme for Selection Queries**".
 In SIGMOD'99.
     - This paper presents a detailed analysis of the performance of the existing two types of encoding schemes (equality- and range-encoded) with respect to various query operations (equality, (two-sided) range query, and membership query).
 The authors then propose a new encoding scheme (and four additional hybrid schemes), called *interval-encoding*, that takes almost half the space of range encoding and at the same time, guarantees at most a two-scan evaluation for any query.